oci-pronghorn/Pronghorn/README.md

 pictures/*.jp{e,}g         // all JPGs in pictures/ ending in .jpg or .jpeg

 ```
-Globbing syntax can only be used on the filename itself; not a folder along the filepath.
+On Windows, globbing syntax can only be used on the filename itself; not a folder along the filepath.
+On Unix, globbing syntax can be used on both files and folders.
 Filepaths can be absolute or relative.
 Any filepaths that contain spaces must be wrapped in quotes.

 ## Known Issues
-Some rarely used JPG metadata options, such as the ICC_PROFILE, are ignored, which can cause the output BMP's color to look slightly wrong.
+* Some rarely used JPG metadata options, such as the ICC_PROFILE, are ignored, which can cause the output BMP's color to look slightly wrong.
-If two files in the same folder are named cat.jpg and cat.jpeg and both are processed, only one output file will be produced (cat.bmp).
+* If two files in the same folder are named cat.jpg and cat.jpeg and both are processed, only one output file will be produced (cat.bmp).